Hachinohe Domain: Nanbu Nobufusa

 Nanbu Nobufusa (南部信房) was the 7th daimyō of Hachinohe Domain.
 He was the eldest son of Nanbu Nobuyori, and was presented in formal audience to Shōgun Tokugawa Ieharu in November 1780.
 He became daimyō in 1781 at the age of 16 on the death of his father.
 His courtesy title was Ise-no-kami, and his Court rank was Junior Fifth Rank, Lower Grade.
 His wife was the daughter of Mizoguchi Naoyasu, the daimyō Shibata Domain.
-He was a noted a haikai poet.
+He was a noted haikai poet.
 During his tenure, the domain suffered severely from the Great Tenmei famine of 1783 during which 30,000 of the 65,000 inhabitants died and he was forced to borrow large sums of money from local merchants.
 Unable to repay these debts, Naoyori was forced to raise a number of the merchants to samurai status.
 A further famine occurred in 1795 causing a peasant's revolt.
 He turned the domain over to his brother in 1796, and retired from public life.
 He died in 1835 at age 59.